spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 ### Replicate health changes

-In this ThirdPersonShooter project each `TPSCharacter` contains a variable called `CurrentHealth`, which keeps track of that charachter's health.
+In this ThirdPersonShooter project each `TPSCharacter` contains a variable called `CurrentHealth`, which keeps track of that character's health.
 On your servers, `CurrentHealth` is reduced whenever a character is shot, but this reduction is not replicated on the clients connected to the game.
 This is because the `CurrentHealth` variable is not setup for replication.

 To resolve this you need to mark the `CurrentHealth` property for replication, just as you would in the native [Unreal Actor replication](https://docs.unrealengine.com/en-us/Resources/ContentExamples/Networking/1_1) workflow.
 To do this: